Expand your portfolio with a buy to let mortgage

 Alternatively, you can look into arranging a second charge mortgage.
 This is essentially a mortgage on top of your mortgage; another loan, secured against your property, that can be used to unlock equity that can be placed into another purchase.

-• Before arranging a Let to Buy mortgage, see if you can get consent to let from your residential mortgage lender first
+- Before arranging a Let to Buy mortgage, see if you can get consent to let from your residential mortgage broker or lender first

 There are so many things to consider when you’re considering buying or letting an investment property – and any mistakes now could cost you a great deal of time, money and resources later.